What IRS Forms 1095-A, 1095-B, and 1095-C mean for you

 In addition, if you work for a company with 50 or more employees and the coverage provided by that employer is purchased through an insurance company, you will then receive 1095-B from the insurance company as well as 1095-C from your employer.

 With TaxAct it’s easy!
-Answer the easy-to-follow Q&A interview questions regarding how many months you had health insurance coverage and who was covered under your plan as reported on the 1095 form you receive.
+Answer the easy-to-follow Q&A interview questions regarding how many months you had health insurance coverage and who was covered under your plan as reported on the IRS 1095 Form you receive.

 If everyone included on your tax return had coverage for all 12 months of 2016, simply check a box and that portion of your tax return is complete.